*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Here you can find maple syrup, fudge, jams, apple cider, and a variety of fruits and veggies.
 In the summer months, stop by for some Pick-Your-Own opportunities.

-Attend some fantastic theatre performances
+18. Attend some fantastic theatre performances

 There are several wonderful theatres in the area that can provide you with unparalleled entertainment.
 For the most part, summer through early fall is when you can enjoy professional productions in nearby Dorset and Weston, VT.
-The Dorset Playhouse offers the Dorset Theatre Festival, a summer season of plays including several new works by renowned playwrights.

 In Weston, roughly 30 minutes from Manchester, you’ll find the Weston Playhouse.
 This is a phenomenal summer theatre that presents a variety of shows including award-winning musicals.
-This is Broadway-calibre theatre and I can attest that I’ve seen some amazing productions here at Weston, including Hairspray, Rent, and Les Miserables.
+This is Broadway-caliber theatre and I can attest that I’ve seen some amazing productions here at Weston, including Hairspray, Rent, and Les Miserables.

-Swim in the Dorset Quarry
+19. Swim in the Dorset Quarry

 The Dorset Quarry is one of the region’s most popular swimming spots.
 This 60-foot deep granite quarry offers cool, inviting waters for a summer swim, and plenty of high ledges for brave souls to jump from into the water, so if you’re in Manchester VT on a hot summer day wondering what is there to do nearby, here ya go!